Preventing Childhood Lead Poisoning Webinars & Resources

 • Explore the Ohio AAP’s Childhood Lead Poisoning Prevention Toolkit.

-On Wednesday, March 19, at Noon, Joel Davidson, MD, FAAP, and Jared LeBron, MHS, will present the one-hour session The Impact of Food Insecurity and Quality on Lead Poisoning Prevention in Children.
+The Impact of Food Insecurity and Quality on Lead Poisoning Prevention in Children

 • Review current data related to lead contamination in shelf-stable foods.